AndyVo1998/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.
+This project involved working with inherited code, fixing bugs, and implementing smaller features.

 ## Setup